Chaoses-Ib/FormalLanguages/Program/Virtualization/README.md

 # Virtualization
 [Wikipedia](https://en.wikipedia.org/wiki/Virtualization)

-Virtualization = program code interpreting (+ environment simulation).
+Virtualization = program code interpreting + environment simulation.

 OS is already an virtualizer, using CPU as its program code interpreter.
 But it may lack certain simulation features, like running another OS, altering some envrionment (CPU/OS) information.